-Certification and licensing requirements for HVAC technicians varies by state.
+Certification and licensing requirements for HVAC technicians vary by state.
 Some states require it and others do not.
 An HVAC program should prepare you to pass the examination if licensing is required, but there are other types of certifications you might want to consider as well.

 EPA certification is required for any workers who will be handling refrigerant.
 This is often the case when working with air conditioning systems, and many employers make EPA certification a requirement for employees.

-Another type of certification to consider is NATE, or North American Technician Excellence certification.
+Another type of certification to consider is NATE or North American Technician Excellence certification.
 This is a national industry professional association that certifies technicians.
 This is not required, but it can indicate to employers that you are devoted to your new trade and understand what it means to be an excellent technician.

 Career Outlook with and without Certification

 The certifications above are not required for working as a technician after you complete HVAC training.
 You have a couple of choices.
 You can work toward certification, which may open up more job opportunities.
 You can also choose to get an entry-level job that includes some on-the-job training.